Updates & uplifting tales

 Your first thought may be, “what is pet admissions?”
 This is the department that welcomes every animal to our shelter, making each one feel as comfortable and safe as possible when walking through our doors.
 This includes lost and stray pets, animals relinquished by owners who can no longer care for them and pets who have reached the end of their lives; we turn no animals away.
 This is also where people are reunited with lost pets.
 As you can imagine, each day can bring a wide range of emotions and situations—with none identical to the next.

 Masih is a pet admissions associate and has worked at the Buddy Center for three years.
 He starts his 10-hour work day by checking the night kennels, which are available for people to utilize should they find a lost dog at 10 p.m. and need a safe place to take him after-hours, for example.
 Today there are no animals in the night kennels, so Masih enters the day’s appointments into the computer to prepare for the day ahead.
 “It’s going to be busy.
 We have more appointments than usual today.”A volunteer from veterinary services has taken care of administering medication to animals who require it, so next we check on a German shepherd who is reported to have wounds on her back.
 Remember that part about every day being different?
 This dog arrived at the Buddy Center with another dog.
 The pair had been abandoned, were very thin and didn’t trust people.
 Additionally, they didn’t know how to walk on leashes.
-So Masih picks up and carries Arya, the 66-pound dog, to an exam room.
+So Masih provides special care to get Arya to an exam room.